-NOTE: In order to test this scenario adequately, you must have a partner application that can put a valid message for the Siebel application in the queue.
+NOTE: In order to test this scenario adequately, you must have a partner application that can send a valid message for the Siebel application to the queue.

 8 Save the workflow.

 Receiving, Dispatching, and Sending MSMQ Messages with MSMQ Receiver